Radio Emission from the First Quasars at $z \sim$ 6-15: Results

-We show the \ion{H}{2} region radio flux for the host galaxy of the quasar at 500 MHz, 1.5 GHz, 2.5 GHz and 6.5 GHz in Figure~\ref{fig:HII}.
-They are similar in strength because of their weak dependence on frequency, $\nu^{-0.1}$.
+We show H II region radio fluxes for the host galaxy in Figure~\ref{fig:HII}.
+They are similar in strength because of their weak dependence on frequency.
 There is essentially no radio emission from the host galaxy until the onset of star formation at $z \sim$ 11.
-It then rises from $\sim$ 1 nJy at $z =$ 10.8 and then exhibits two peaks, $\sim$ 10$^2$ Jy at $z =$ 9 - 10 and $\sim$ 10$3$ Jy at $z =$ 8.
+It then rises from $\sim$ 1 nJy at $z =$ 10.8 to a first peak of $\sim$ 10$^2$ Jy at $z =$ 9 - 10 and then a second peak of $\sim$ 10$3$ Jy at $z =$ 8.
 The peaks and dips in the radio flux in all four bands correspond to those in the SFRs in Figure~\ref{fig:lbol}.
-In reality, there is almost certainly some radio emission from the host galaxy at $z >$ 11 because \citet{smidt18} could not resolve resolve the formation of less massive star-forming regions at earlier epochs.
-However, this emission is expected to be at most a few nJy because SFRs at higher redshifts are not expected to be as large as those at $z \sim$ 10.
+In reality, there is almost certainly some radio emission from the host galaxy at $z >$ 11 because \citet{smidt18} could not resolve resolve the formation of smaller star-forming regions at earlier times.
+However, as discussed in the previous section, this emission is expected to be at most a few nJy in the primordial gas.
+Radio emission due to thermal bremsstrahlung depends on electron temperatures and densities, so our fluxes should be taken as upper limits because H II regions in local galaxies, from which our estimates are taken, probably have higher densities than those in the host galaxy.
+The H II region flux at its two peaks is at most 10\% of the flux from the SMBH.